High Tinker Mekkatorque Strategy Guide in Battle of Dazar'alor Raid

-During Phase Two, players will still be getting affected by World Enlarger.
+During Phase Two, players will still be getting affected by World Enlarger and will still need to shut down Spark Bots.
 Players need to dodge the Sheep Shrapnel and Critter Explosions, while being careful not to Trample Shrunk players.
+Shrunk players should try to get into Spark Bots as soon as possible to allow regular sized players to move freely.
 Ideally, the raid could designate an area for the Shrunk players to go, allowing unrestricted movement for all players.
 Players will need to avoid the corners, as Gigavolt Charge will still be going out as well.
 The boss is immune to damage while in the air, so strictly focus on surviving during this phase.

 4.3.
 Phase Three

 During Phase Three, Shrunk players will need to move to their Spark Bots very quickly, as Signal Exploding Sheep occurring can force other players to move.
 Players will need to be very careful not to take unnecessary damage.
 Due to Hyperdrive, tanks will be taking significantly more damage, making healing much tighter.

 During Phases One and Three, tanks should try to assure the boss remains near the center of the room.
 Tanks should ideally drop Electroshock Amplification stacks at around 10.
 Try not to let this get too high, as tanks can be targeted by World Enlarger and Gigavolt Charge.
 While one tank is away, the other may need to suddenly take significantly higher stacks than normal.
 Because of this, you may want to consider 3 tanks for this encounter.